arvimal/Python-Back-to-basics/README.md

 ***

 ### 2.7.
-Function locals and Scopes
+Function locals, Scopes, and Name lookups

+_Refer more on Scopes and related stuff at [Python3 Programming FAQs](https://docs.python.org/3/faq/programming.html#why-am-i-getting-an-unboundlocalerror-when-the-variable-has-a-value)_

 As said earlier, there are different scopes, depending on where the call is made.
-Outer, Inner ...
+Inner and Outer scopes.

-* Example 1 (Accessing Outer scope):
+* Example 1 (Outer scope):

 ```python
 In [16]: x = 1